archlichking/GGP-ClientSDK-Android/README.md

    GGPClient-Automation
 4. You can Modify **res/xml/gree_platform_configuraton.xml** to set the server and application config but the default config should be working.
-   * The default config is point to production sandbox server
-   * The default application key/secret is only used by automation app
-   * More server infomation can got [here](http://confluence.dev.gree.jp/display/greedevgii/GGP+Client+SDK+QA#GGPClientSDKQA-ServerEnvironmentInformationMatrix)
-5. Install GGPClient-Automation into your device

 ## How to use automation app
 1. Login: